virantha/bricknil/README.rst

 It's also useful to print out what's happening as we run our program.
-In order to facilitate that, there is some rudimentary logging capability built-in to `bricknil` via the `bricknil.process.Process` class that all of these concurrent processes are sub-classed from.
+In order to facilitate that, there is some rudimentary logging capability built-in to `bricknil` via the :class:`bricknil.process.Process` class that all of these concurrent processes are sub-classed from.
-Here's the run coroutine with logging statements via `bricknil.process.Process.message_info` enabled:
+Here's the run coroutine with logging statements via :meth:`bricknil.process.Process.message_info` enabled:

 .. code-block:: python